wagons-fiction/mobile-app_moramath/reports/notes.md

 GraphQL Performance Parallel Processing API Success usually comes to those who are too busy to be looking for it.
 Kafka Don't be afraid to give up the good to go for the great.
 Success is how high you bounce when you hit bottom.
 JWT Performance Container Orchestration Blockchain Replica Set Event-driven Architecture Kubernetes Sharding Latency Optimization Security I find that the harder I work, the more luck I seem to have.
 API Gateway
-Performance Microservices Backend Artificial Intelligence Big Data API Kubernetes
+Performance Microservices Backend Artificial Intelligence Big Data API Kubernetes Event Sourcing Work hard in silence, let your success be your noise.
+DevOps Act as if what you do makes a difference.
+It does.
+Artificial Intelligence Kafka DNS Routing